Arksine/moonraker/docs/configuration.md

 #   upload files in .gcode format.
 This setting has no impact on other
 #   slicers.
 The default is True.

+webcam_rotation: 0
+#   Set the webcam rotation in degrees.
+Valid values are 0, 90, 180, and 270.
+#   The `flip_h`, `flip_v`, and `rotate_90` values below will override whatever
+#   is set here.
+The default is 0.
 flip_h: False
+#   Flip the webcam image horizontally, overriding `webcam_rotation`.
-#   Set the webcam horizontal flip.
-The default is False.
+#   The default is False.
 flip_v: False
+#   Flip the webcam image vertically, overriding `webcam_rotation`.
-#   Set the webcam vertical flip.
-The default is False.
+#   The default is False.
 rotate_90: False
-#   Set the webcam rotation by 90 degrees.
-The default is False.
+#   Set the webcam rotation to 90 degrees, overriding `webcam_rotation`.
+#   The default is False.
 stream_url: /webcam/?action=stream
 #   The URL to use for streaming the webcam.
 It can be set to an absolute
 #   URL if needed.
 In order to get the webcam to work in Cura through